The Four Loves

 The Four Loves is a 1960 book by C. S. Lewis which explores the nature of love from a Christian and philosophical perspective through thought experiments.
-The book was based on a set of radio talks from 1958 which were criticised in the U.S. at the time for their frankness about sex.
+The book was based on a set of radio talks from 1958, which were criticised in the U.S. at the time for Lewis' frankness about sex during his discussion of eros.

-Need/gift love
+Need-love and Gift-love

-Taking his start from St. John's words "God is Love", Lewis initially thought to contrast "Need-love" (such as the love of a child for its mother) and "Gift-love" (epitomized by God's love for humanity), to the disparagement of the former.
-He said that natures of these basic categorizations of love are more complicated than they at first seemed: a child's need for parental comfort is a necessity, not a selfish indulgence, while conversely, parental Gift-love in excessive form can be a perversion of its own.
+In the introduction, Lewis initially contrasts between just two more basic types of love: